 Organic farming is about working with nature, rather than against it.

-The UK’s dairy industry has been scrutinised over the poor treatment of animals, unethical methods of production and the exhaustion of land.
-At the same time, demand for milk is increasing and it’s important to know the differences between organic milk and regular milk so that you can make a conscious choice as a consumer.
+It’s important to know the differences between the way organic and regular dairy products are made.
 Here, we offer an insight into our organic cattle, just one example of why organic farming is better for our health and the planet.

 REVERSING ENVIRONMENTAL DAMAGE